UK car insurance premiums in Q1 drop to lowest level since 2015 - survey

 "The sensitivity of the current economic climate means that these savings couldn't come at a better time."

-British motor insurers Admiral Group and Direct Line experienced a boost to their 2020 financials due to fewer claims in the past year.
+British motor insurers Admiral Group (ADML.L) and Direct Line (DLGD.L) experienced a boost to their 2020 financials due to fewer claims in the past year.

 Premiums during the first three months of 2021 fell by 7% compared with the prior quarter, according to the survey that adopted an updated calculation methodology.